shinhugh/dynamicArray/README.md

 #### `dyArr_deinitialize()`
 De-initialize the array.
 This frees any memory allocated by the array.
 It must be called if `dyArr_initialize()` was called previously.
 To avoid a memory leak, make the call before reference to the array is lost.
 Note that this does not free the `dynamicArray` instance itself but any memory that it had allocated in its lifetime.
 If the array was created on the heap, the user must still manually free that memory.
 This also does not free the memory pointed at by the array elements.

 ## Flags

 Flags are global scope `unsigned char` values.<br/>
 `0` means unset.
-Any other value means set.
+Any other value means set.<br/>
+All flags are reset at the beginning of a function call.

 #### `DYARR_OUT_OF_BOUNDS`
 Set when a function takes in an index that is not less than the number of